Simple-devs/CommandBouncer/README.md

 To help us develop this plugin you'll need:

-- For developing of version 0.2 use Branch: 0.2x

 - GitHub

 - NetBeans

+- Maven

-- A bukkit test server
+- A bukkit test server with the latest CraftBukkit